autognc/ELDP_IntelAeroInstructions/README.md

 # ELDP_IntelAeroInstructions

+NOTE: Give yourself a full day of work to complete the instructions below!

 1) Flash Intel Aero board as described [in here](https://github.com/intel-aero/meta-intel-aero/wiki/90-(References)-OS-user-Installation) (do not install the drivers for the D435 camera!).

 2) Install [ROS Kinetic](https://github.com/intel-aero/meta-intel-aero/wiki/05-Autonomous-drone-programming-with-ROS) with Realsense ROS nodes.